IvyDowling/TF2MapParser/README.md

 -h (for help)

 Syntax for creating from a text document
--Every map starts with 3 numbers that define the size of the map -This makes an enclosed box with the lower left corner at 0 0 0

-x y z
+-Each doc can start with either the scale that the map should use, or the skybox.
+-Every doc must include a skybox declaration, but scale is optional scale 2 skybox x y z xs ys zs

-To make a spire, type:
+#To make a spire, type:
 spire x y z xs ys zs

+#To make a room, type:
-x y z       are the location of the lower left corner of the spire xs ys zs    is the size of the spire
+room x y z xs ys zs thickness-of-walls
--spires are always rectangles

-To make the map rotationally symmetrical, type: mirror
+#To make the map rotationally symmetrical, type:
+mirror

+SPIRES
+- Are always rectangles
+- Are ideally used as barriers and terrain instead of walls
+- defined by their x y z coordinate and their xs ys zs volume

+ROOMS
+- Are defined by their x y z outside coordinates, their size xs ys zs, and the thickness of the walls
+- Currently are closed, but in the future doors and wall deletion will be added.
+	-workaround- I usually just delete the wall in Hammer before I compile...

-For an example file, check out granaryMidExample.txt
+For an example file, check out theTestor.txt